-Designs could provide appropriate space within the dwelling to separate recyclable waste from non-recyclables which will make it easier to achieve waste minimisation goals.
+To help make it easier for Shorehaven residents, Peet is providing every household with a free compost bin (or bokashi bucket for apartments).
+Providing appropriate space within the dwelling to separate recyclable waste from non-recyclables will make it easier to achieve waste minimisation goals.
 This can be achieved through the provision in the kitchen area of a bin for recyclable waste, one bin for organic waste and one for non-recyclable waste.